 When I was first learning about the Church, this and other labels were quickly attached to me: stupid, idiot, dupe, brainwashed, cultist, etc. Even as a teenager, I realized that these were cheap Post-it Note knockoffs—the kind that don’t stick very well.

-The psychologist Albert Bandura proposes four ways people are manipulated to disassociate them from their consciences:
+The psychologist Albert Bandura proposes four ways people are manipulated to disassociate themselves from their consciences:

 - Offer moral justification